On sporadic sequences: Introduction

 Note that the final condition in (\ref{Uset}) is the result of taking the sum of the first four equations and then applying the fifth, sixth and seventh equations.
 We have added this extra equation in order to streamline the subsequent discussion.
 The purpose of this note is to utilize (\ref{delta}) and (\ref{Uset}) to resolve Conjecture \ref{OSS} in this last remaining case.
 Our main result is the following.

 \begin{theorem} For all primes $p \geq 5$ and integers $m$, $r \geq 1$, we have

 \end{theorem}

 The paper is organized as follows.
 In Section 2, we present some preliminaries, including two key steps in the proof of Theorem \ref{main}.
 The first step (see Proposition \ref{first}) reduces the proof to considering only those tuples in (\ref{delta}) which are not divisible by $p$ while the second step (see Proposition \ref{UintoT}) decomposes a certain subset of $U(mp^r)$ into disjoint unions of sets.
 In Section 3, we prove Theorem \ref{main}.
+In Section 4, we briefly address two nice questions posed by the referee.
 We make three final remarks.
 First, Straub \cite{straub} used (\ref{delta}) and (\ref{Uset}) (without the final condition) to prove (\ref{con}) for the case $(\delta)$ with $\lambda = 2$.
 Second, Cooper \cite{cooper2} has recently investigated sequences that are solutions to four-term recurrences and exhibit several novel features.
 For example, some of the sequences take values in $\mathbb{Z}[i]$ or $\mathbb{Z}[\sqrt{2}]$ and appear to satisfy ``rare" supercongruences \cite[Conjectures 11.1--11.5]{cooper2}.
 Lastly, there is currently no general framework which explains either Conjecture \ref{OSS} or \cite[Conjecture 1.3]{mos}.
 For a recent promising development in this direction, see \cite{bv}.